RKS / 2013

 My role for this project was project manager and design lead.
 I worked with the client to understand their needs, led the research into the market to identify opportunities for both the product design and the brand, and worked with the industrial design and branding teams to create a holistic, unified product and brand.

-FloWater is a little startup going after the big bottled water companies.
-We strove to create a brand that balanced both the rebellious nature of the company's mission with the purity and quality of the water itself.
+FloWater started as a little startup going after the big bottled water companies.
+We strove to create a brand that balanced both the rebellious nature of the company’s mission with the purity and quality of the water itself.